fortinetdev/terraform-provider-fortiflexvm/website/docs/index.html.markdown

 resource "fortiflexvm_entitlements_vm" "example"{
   config_id = fortiflexvm_config.example.id
   description = "Your description" # Optional.
   end_date = "2023-11-12T00:00:00" # Optional.
-If not set, it will use the program's end date automatically.
+If not set or empty "", it will use the program's end date automatically.
   # folder_path = "My Assets" # Optional.
 If not set, new VM will be in "My Assets"
   # status = "ACTIVE" # "ACTIVE" or "STOPPED".
 Optional.
 It has many restrictions.
 Not recommended to set it manually.
 }